-- i.
-Describe how financial transactions are handled and recorded; - ii.
-Provide the names and titles of personnel involved in handling money;

-- iii.
-Identify how many signatures the financial institution(s) require on the organization's checks and withdrawal slips; and, - iv.
+- a.
+Describe how financial transactions are handled and recorded; - b.
+Provide the names and titles of personnel involved in handling money; - c.
+Identify how many signatures the financial institution(s) require on the organization's checks and withdrawal slips; and, - d.
 Address other limits on staff and board members' handling of the organization's money.

-N. Board of Directors
+N. Board of Directors (not counted in page limit)